Voluntary Services, West Suffolk NHS Foundation Trust

 We have a wide variety of roles to suit all ages and are always on the lookout for new volunteers to join our friendly team.
 You may be just the right person for us and we may have just the right volunteer role for you.

-If you are aged 16-19 or a university/post graduate student please follow this link to apply through our student programme
+If you are aged 16-19, in education, or a university/post graduate student, please apply via our Student Volunteering Programme application form.

 Process